-During the year 1,499,520 "C" shares were granted.
-1,274,765 "C" shares and 1,197,765 "F" shares were forfeited in the year.
 The value of the shares is determined using a capitalisation of earnings method which encapsulates the growth prospects and risks related to the future earnings.
 Costs are recognised over the duration of the vesting period.
-The company recognised a total expense of £8k related to equity share based payments in the year (2021: £9k), and an expense of £33k (2021: £55k) related to cash settled share based payments.
+The company recognised a total expense of £nil related to equity share based payments in the year (2022: £8k), and an expense of £187k (2022: £33k) related to cash settled share-based payments.